Quantitative Measurement of Cyber Resilience: Modeling and Experimentation: Prior work

 In the second category (i.e., quantitative measurements based on empirical or experimental observations of how a system, or its high-fidelity model, responds to a cyber compromise), most approaches tend to revolve around a common idea we call here the area under the curve (AUC) method \cite{hosseini2016review, kott2021to}.

-The general idea is depicted in Figure~\ref{fig:tub}.
+The general idea is depicted in Fig.~\ref{fig:tub}.
 The functionality is plotted over time $t$.
 At time $t = t_0,$ a cyber attack begins to degrade the functionality of the system, as compared to the normal level of functionality.
 The system resists the effects of the cyber attack, and eventually stabilizes the functionality at a reduced level.
 At $t = t_1,$ the system resilience mechanisms begin to overcome the effect of the attack and eventually recover the functionality to a normal level.
 The area under the curve (AUC) reflects the degree of resilience -- the closer AUC is to its normal level, the higher is the system's resilience.

 In an experiment/test, a system engages in the performance of a representative goal, and then is subjected to an ensemble or sequence of representative cyber attacks.
 A goal-relevant quantitative functionality of the system is observed and recorded.
-The resulting average functionality, divided by normal functionality, can be used as a measure of resilience.
+The resulting average functionality, divided by normal functionality, can be used as a measure of resilience. {In this paper, we build on and extend the idea of AUC, and aim to evaluate its feasibility and efficacy for quantifying resilience.
+In particular, we are not aware of prior work where the idea of AUC has been experimentally investigated in the context of cyber resilience. }

 However, AUC-based resilience measures are inherently cumulative, aggregate measures, and do not tell us much about the underlying processes.
 For example, is it possible to quantify the resilience \impact{} of the bonware of the given system?
 Similarly, is it possible to quantify the \impact{} of malware?
 In addition, is it possible to gain insights into how these values of \impactfulness{} vary over time during an incident?
 We will offer steps toward answering such questions in addition to evaluating the AUC as a resilience measure.